DuDiiC/DuDiiC/README.md

 ![DuDiiC's github stats](https://github-readme-stats.vercel.app/api?username=DuDiiC&count_private=true&show_icons=true&hide=contribs,prs)

 #### Programmer

-I have been learning programming on my own for over three years.
-I started with C ++, but during my studies I also got to know C and Python, but currently my main programming language is Java and the Spring platform.
+I started my adventure with programming about half a year earlier than my studies.
+Since then, I have been developing my skills, especially in technologies related to Java, Spring and OOP in general, but I tried many other technologies too.
+I started with C ++, but during my studies I also got to know C and Python.
 In addition to typical back-end applications, I also tried programming for the android platform in Java and React.js on the front-end.

+I am interested in further development in this field and practical learning.
+I belive that programming, clean code writing and logical thinking are technology-independent skills.

 #### Student

 Currently, the sixth semester at the University of Nicholas Copernicus University in Toruń, majoring in computer science.
 Many of the repositories show my work in college.

+I am working on an engineering thesis on predicting the future of projects on the GitHub platform.

 ### My technologies: